|My Favourite Planet > English > People > |

 It appears that Chigi had originally offered the commission to paint the wedding scene to Raphael (1483-1520), who painted the fresco of Galatea in the villa's Hall of Galatea around 1511-1514.
 Raphael made a sketch for a work on this subject (see below

 ).
-Both artists evidently used Lucian's description of Aetion's painting [see note 5]
+Both artists evidently used Lucian's ekphrasis (ἔκφρασις, a literary or rhetorical description a visual work of art) of Aetion's painting [see note 6]

 as a source for their compositions.